PathogenDavid/ThreeL/README.md

 * Compute-based particle systems
 * Basic glTF loading (non-conformant, it's restricted to the features needed by ThreeL)
 * Bindless rendering (Specifically for textures/samplers used by PBR materials and some mesh data)
+* A few little Dear ImGui-based tools for fiddling with things

 ## Controls